Why Train Employees for Reputation Management

 Social Media Errors

-• Using a tone that doesn’t match your brand
+• Using a tone that clashes with your established brand voice.

 Mishandling Customer Complaints